-- 6.1 We have made an initial assessment of the equality and diversity impact of the different options, namely whether some groups are likely to be more affected than others on the basis of their age, ethnicity, gender, disability, sexual orientation and religion.45 - 6.2 The relevant guidance is clear that proportionality and relevance are two key factors in preparing an equality and diversity impact assessment.
-Three areas of potential impact are identified and discussed in this section.
-This is a initial assessment at an early stage of the policy development cycle prior to any firm proposals for intervention being advanced in this area. - 6.3 As options 2 and 3 are about registering students, they may have some differential impact namely that the requirement to register may affect certain age groups more than others, because each profession may have a 'typical' age profile of a student or trainee.
-However, the regulator would only make registration decisions in relation to individuals who have already achieved a place on a programme and would not be directly involved in making admission decisions itself or in otherwise influencing the age profile of students or practitioners. - 6.4 The cost of registration if set at a prohibitive level might deter students less able to pay from entering training and might potentially affect some age groups or underrepresented groups more than others.
-There is no evidence that registration of social work students in England or elsewhere has had a deterrent effect to date.
-However, as outlined in the impact assessment, registering students on a cost-recovery basis is likely to increase the cost of registration. - 6.5 At this early stage of policy development, this impact assessment does not outline or consider in detail exactly how a student register might be administered.
-However, one potential area of impact in relation to options 2 and 3 are any health related requirements put in place for registration. - 6.6 With reference to option two, the GSCC currently asks students applying for registration to make a declaration about whether they have a physical or mental impairment, learning disability or health condition that may affect their ability to undertake their social work duties safely.
-Consent is also sought for the GSCC to request a health report if necessary.
-These arrangements are similar to those in place for applicants for HPC registration the previous requirement to provide a health reference was removed in 2011 in line with the guidance of the CHRE and the Disability Rights Commission.
+- 6.1 We have made an initial assessment of the equality and diversity impact of the different options, namely whether some groups are likely to be more affected than others on the basis of their age, ethnicity, gender, disability, sexual orientation and religion. - As options two and three are about registering students, they may have some differential impact namely that the requirement to register may affect certain age groups more than others, because each profession may have a 'typical' age profile of a student or trainee.
+However, the regulator would only make registration decisions in relation to individuals who have already achieved a place on a programme and would not be directly involved in making admission decisions itself or in otherwise influencing the age profile of students or practitioners. - 6.3 The cost of registration if set at a prohibitive level might deter students less able to pay from entering training and might potentially affect younger age groups or underrepresented groups more than others.
+However, there is no evidence that registration of student social workers in England or elsewhere has had a deterrent effect and the widening participation policies already put in place by education providers, supported by standards for programme approval, would mitigate any potential for this. - 6.4 We have not identified any other groups for whom a relevant equality and diversity impact has been identified.
+The consultation will seek the views of stakeholders in relation to this initial assessment.

-45 Equality and Human Rights Commission (2009), Equality Impact Assessment Guidance www.equalityhumanrights.com
+&lt;sup>44 Equality and Human Rights Commission (2009), Equality Impact Assessment Guidance www.equalityhumanrights.com